Calm-Project/CalmCoin/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `magi-qt.pro` file.
+Alternatively, install Qt Creator and open the `calm-qt.pro` file.

-An executable named `magi-qt` will be built.
+An executable named `calm-qt` will be built.

 Windows